GenesisFR/HowToBecomeGoodAtShooters/README.md

 - affected by DTA and OOCD
 ##### Reinforcer
 - much more effective at healing allies than yourself because only allies benefit from the initial burst heal
+- double tapping it while holding a TDI Kard Custom keeps the extra skill tier

 #### Decoy
 - used to pull aggro off you and your group